aminabyaneh/aminabyaneh.github.io/content/publication/snds/index.md

 # Summary.
 An optional shortened abstract.
-summary: In this project, we developed the Stable Neural Dynamical System (SNDS) to improve imitation learning by ensuring stability of the trained policy.
+summary: In this project, we developed the Stable Neural Dynamical System (SNDS) to improve imitation policies by ensuring stability of the trained policy.
 Our approach uses a neural policy architecture based on the Lyapunov theorem to provide formal stability guarantees.
 We jointly train the policy and a Lyapunov candidate to ensure global stability.

 tags:
-  - Imitation Learning
+  - IEEE International Conference on Robotics and Automation (ICRA'2024)
   - Safe Learning
   - Robot Learning
   - Lyapunov theory